tenzir/tenzir/web/docs/enrichment/README.md

 where looking up a key may say "yes" even though the key doesn't actually exist.
 The probability of this happening is fortunately configurable.

+A Bloom filter has two tuning knobs:

+1. **Capacity**: the maximum number of items in the filter.
+2. **False-positive probability**: the chance of reporting an item not in the filter.

+These two parameters dictate the space usage of the Bloom filter.
+Consult Thomas Hurst's [Bloom Filter Calculator](https://hur.st/bloomfilter/) for finding the optimal configuration for your use case.

+Tenzir's Bloom filter implementation is a C++ rebuild of DCSO's [bloom](https://github.com/DCSO/bloom) library.
+It is binary-compatible and uses the exact same method for FNV1 hashing and parameter calculation, making it a drop-in replacement for `bloom` users.

 :::tip Large Observable Sets
 Let's say you have a 10 billion SHA256 hash digests of malware samples.
 Your endpoint telemetry provides a SHA256 along with every process creation event.